GoogleChrome/web.dev/src/site/content/en/blog/aria-poison-or-antidote/index.md

 ## How does ARIA work?

 Browsers gets asked by a screen reader or other assistive technology for information about each element.
-When ARIA is present on an element, the browser takes in the ARIA information and changes what it tells the screen reader about that element.
+When ARIA is present on an element, the browser takes in the information and changes what it tells the screen reader about that element.

 ## Why ARIA?